Eric Clapton World Tour (2019): Background

 In September 2018, Clapton went to see a concert, held by the German cellist Jan Vogler, who is also the head of artist relations of the Dresden Music Festival.
 After the show, the two talked about how to keep their hands and fingers in shape during concert tours, according to the Sächsische Zeitung.
 During the conversation, Vogler invited Clapton to stage an intimate concert at the renovated Kulturpalast in Dresden, which has a capacity of only 1,754 seats.
 Clapton agreed to close the music festival in June 2019.
 Due to high ticket demand, the concert was moved to the Messe, which holds 4,000 people.
 Minutes after the pre-sale began, the concert was sold-out.

 On 28 September 2018, it was announced that Clapton would play two additional shows in Germany, including Berlin (Mercedes-Benz-Arena) and Mannheim (SAP Arena) as well as one additional concert in Austria at the Stadthalle in Vienna.
-On 24 October 2018, Clapton revealed that he will would return to the Royal Albert Hall, London for a series of concerts, which will be his only performances in the United Kingdom in 2019.
+On 24 October 2018, Clapton revealed that he would return to the Royal Albert Hall, London for a series of concerts, which would be his only performances in the United Kingdom in 2019.
 On 18 January 2019, it was announced that Clapton would take up a five-night residency at Tokyo's Nippon Budokan in April.
 On 28 March 2019, Clapton announced the Crossroads Guitar Festival 2019 as being part of his tour.

 On 22 April 2019, Clapton's management announced that the guitarist will play three live shows in the United States ahead of the fifth Crossroads Guitar Festival in California (Chase Center), Nevada (T-Mobile Arena) and Arizona (Talking Stick Resort Arena) from 11 September 2019 through 14 September 2019.
 CHASE partnered with Clapton for the concert on 11 September 2019, holding an exclusive presale for cardholders.
 During his shows at the Royal Albert Hall, Clapton decided to pay tribute to Prince, Bob Dylan and Doris Day, covering their songs "Purple Rain", "Alberta" and "Que Sera, Sera".